 Consumers have the right to data privacy, which places a heavy burden on companies handling their data.
 In the EU member states, particularly, this means serious business.
-If your site involves information on people in the EU, then you are most likely required to comply with GDPR.
+If your site involves information on people in the EU, you are most likely required to comply with GDPR.
 A daunting task like this is a major challenge to organizations.

 What is GDPR?